 - Use daily suppressive therapy, i.e. take Valtrex every day as prescribed by a doctor; and

-In fact, the data for suppressive therapy without the use of condoms but with the other two conditions in place is still only 2%.
 We recommend you get the advice of your doctor and, if approved by them, follow all three methods if possible.
 Learn more about taking daily antivirals here.

 Herpes and Your Diet

 It may also be useful to examine your diet for outbreak triggers.
 By watching your nutritional intake, you may be able to help your immune system resist outbreaks.

 For example, an excess of the amino acid arginine can exacerbate herpes symptoms by helping the virus replicate (6).
 On the other hand, foods high in lysine (which competes with arginine) may help fight them off.

 Additionally, since stress lowers immunity in general, it’s best to implement stress-reducing habits to help reduce the risk of triggering a herpes outbreak (7).
 Get plenty of antioxidants as well as stress-busting vitamins like Vitamin B, which may further help reduce stress (8).
 You can read about herpes and your diet in more detail here: Herpes and Diet: Foods to Avoid with Herpes and Foods to Help.

 - World Health Organization (2017, January 31).Herpes Simplex Virus.
 (Link)